yahoojapan/k2hash/developer.md

 - readonly
   Attach the file with only the read attribute.
 - removefile
  K2h_close is called, and the file is deleted when the file is completely detached (including other processes).
-Specify this when you want to use the file as temporary temporary (eg: I want to use it as cache KVS shared by multiprocess).
+Specify this when you want to use the file as temporary temporary (ex: I want to use it as cache KVS shared by multiprocess).
 - fullmap
   Specify true for memory mapping of the whole area of the attached file.
 If false, only the management area of K2HASH is memory mapped, and areas such as data are not memory mapped.
    For on-memory type, fullmap = true is always the same state, even if false is specified for this value, it is ignored.